Dil Se Jaan Laga De: Background and release

-Reception
+Reception and legacy

-DAWN Images said, "another tune we think we're going to have on repeat".
+Dawn Images called its melody to be inspired by Coldplay, and said, "another tune we think we're going to have on repeat".
 The Express Tribune referred Zafar and his anthems as "voice and soul" of the league respectively.
-Shahjehan Saleem of Something Haute said, "the anthem serves as the perfect amuse bouche".
-Ramsha Soofi of Daily Pakistan said, "it's magic", that "takes you right into the golden days of country's cricket."
-Asfia Afzal of Business Recorder said that "Zafar recreates magic in" the anthem.
-Geo News criticized the absence of national cricket team captain Sarfraz Ahmed from the video.
-Saira Khan of HIP commented, "the song succeeds in getting you rooting for your favorite teams."
-Kayenat Kalam of VeryFilmi said, "this song will give you goosebumps!"
+Asfia Afzal of Business Recorder said that the anthem "delves into the nostalgia" and "reminisces" in the national "cricket glory".
+Geo News criticized the absence of then national cricket team captain Sarfaraz Ahmed from the video.
 Darakhshan Anjum of RS-Tech said that "It seems that" Zafar "has begun this" anthem "from where he left the last one", as it has "left the public mesmerized."
 Maheen Sabeeh of The News International said that it has "a big, incredibly catchy sing-along chorus" and most impressive thing is that it "doesn't encourage aggression".
-M. Hussain of The Express Tribune commented that "it is a good enough song" but "not too impressive.
-Partly because it resembles a certain Coldplay song" and "it's almost repetitive" as the previous ones.